 - Gather, identify, and inventory the parts needed for the control box, as shown in Figure 3.1 Some parts, such as the switches, may look a bit different, but all types of items shown should be in the kit.
 If any are missing, notify your instructor who may have spare parts. - 2.
 Locate the two toggle switches.
-If they have nuts and/or washers installed on their threaded mounting shafts, remove all nuts and the washers; use pliers to loosen the nuts if needed. - 3.
+If they have nuts and/or washers installed on their threaded mounting shafts, remove all nuts and the washers you will not need them; use pliers to loosen the nuts if needed. - 3.
 Gather the eight small screws and put them in a safe place (such as taping them to the inside of the vehicle storage tote bag or bin) to prevent them from being misplaced during the assembly process.

-Figure 3.1-1: Electrical Components Required for the SeaPerch ROV Control Box
+Figure 3.1-1: Electrical Components Required for the SeaPerch ROV Control Box soldering.
+Use the